WebAssembly/module-linking/proposals/module-types/Explainer.md

   (instance $b (instantiate $B (func $f)))
 )
 ```
-Notably, `instantiate` cannot refer to any other local definitions.
-The reason
+Notably, `instantiate` cannot refer to any kind of local definition other than
-for this is that, when instantiating a module `M`, the nested instances of `M`
+those mentioned above.
+The reason for this is that, when instantiating a module
-are created before the [`moduleinst`] of `M` itself and thus local definitions
+`M`, the nested instances of `M` are created before the [`moduleinst`] of `M`
-do not exist when the nested instances are created.
+itself and thus local definitions do not exist when the nested instances are
+created.

 From the perspective of a WebAssembly [Embedding], this proposal changes
 [`module_instantiate`]`(M)` from always creating a single `moduleinst` to